-- Dental bonding is a cosmetic procedure which repairs and restores missing parts of teeth with tooth-colored composite resin.
+- Dental bonding is a cosmetic procedure that repairs and restores missing tooth parts with tooth-colored composite resin.
 It is a simple and inexpensive restoration that can correct a variety of minor dental problems.

-- Dental bonding can address a number of common imperfections.
+- Dental bonding can address several common imperfections.
 These include chipped or broken teeth, filling cavities, matching color, and changing the shape or length of a single tooth.

 - The procedure is less invasive and less expensive than veneers or crowns.
-Usually, only a single appointment is required.
+Typically, only one appointment is required.

 We stand by you in every dental emergency.
 Use Authority Dental to make a quick emergency dental appointment.
 It is safe and hassle-free.